dawnsqrl/abclassic22-to-pc/README.md

 * Golden Egg level score, star, unlock status, open status[^4]
 * Encountered birds through tutorial
-* The last viewed page in each episode
+* Last viewed page in each episode's selection screen
 * Whether Hal has been released from cage (Level 6-4)

 Below is a non-exhaustive list of **_not_** transferable